 Finding the right health insurance broker can feel like a big task, but you don’t have to do it alone.
 California and the federal government offer a number of free, reliable resources to help you make an informed decision.
 Think of these as your personal toolkit for finding a trustworthy guide for your Medicare journey.

-California State Resources
+Official California Health Resources

 The state of California provides excellent tools to help you find and vet local insurance professionals.
 The California Department of Insurance, for example, wants to ensure you can communicate clearly with the person helping you with your health plan.
 They offer an “Agent Language Locator” tool that helps you find licensed agents who speak your preferred language.
 This is incredibly helpful if you or a family member would be more comfortable discussing complex health information in a language other than English.
 It’s a simple way to make sure nothing gets lost in translation.